This Is Why Methodists Say the Apostles Creed

-Throughout their history, Methodists have been intentional about the way they approach their faith.
-One of the ways they do this is through the recitation of creeds such as the Apostles’ Creed.
+Throughout history, Methodists have been intentional about how they approach their faith.
+One of the ways they do this is through reciting creeds such as the Apostles’ Creed.
 Some might ask: why do Methodists say the Apostles’ Creed?

 Methodists say the Apostles’ Creed because it expresses the fundamental beliefs of Methodism and shows unity with the rest of the Christian church.
-Traditionally, Methodist churches say the creed during baptism to provide context for the community of faith to which the infant now belongs.
+Traditionally, Methodist churches say the creed during a baptism to provide context for the faith community to which the infant now belongs.

-What exactly is the Apostles’ Creed and what is the Methodist understanding of the phrase, the “holy catholic church?”
-What other major Protestant denominations says the Apostles’ Creed, and are there any differences between the versions that they profess?
-Read on to learn answers to these important questions.
+What exactly is the Apostles’ Creed, and what is the Methodist understanding of the phrase the “holy catholic church?”
+What other major Protestant denominations say the Apostles’ Creed, and are there any differences between the versions they profess?
+Read on to learn answers to these essential questions.

 The Apostle Peter

 The Apostles’ Creed is the oldest and simplest confessional creed of the Christian church.
-Sometimes broken up into twelve parts, a legend arose early on that a different apostle wrote each part.
-By the Middle Ages the Christian church no longer thought that this was true.
-(Also see Methodist vs Catholic: What’s the Difference?)
+Sometimes broken up into twelve parts, a legend arose that a different apostle wrote each part early on.
+By the Middle Ages, the Christian church no longer thought this was true.
+(Also see Methodist vs. Catholic: What’s the Difference?)

 The Apostles’ Creed, in its current form, likely originated in Gaul in the fifth century.
 This creed modified the Old Roman Symbol (also known as the “Old Roman Creed”), which has its roots in the fourth century.
-In turn, the Old Roman Symbol draws its origins from a late second-century rule of faith that early Christians used as a baptismal rite.
+The Old Roman Symbol originates from a late second-century rule of faith that early Christians used as a baptismal rite.

 The Apostles Creed